 Guard dogs are a pretty common phenomenon.
 Some dog breeds were specifically bred to guard, for instance.
 Cats—not so much.
 Cats aren’t as big or scary as dogs.

-However, there are a few cat breeds that act like guard cats, though.
+However, there are a few cat breeds that act like guard cats.
 Typically, this is due to innate instincts to guard their territory.
-They don’t like anyone they don’t know entering their space, which may cause them to act as a guard dog in some cases.
+They don’t like anyone they don’t know entering their space, which may cause them to act like a guard dog would, in some cases.
 Typically, these breeds can’t be trained as actual guard animals, but don’t be surprised if they exhibit some territorial instincts.

-Manx cats are known for their taillessness, which resulted from a rare mutation hundreds of years ago.
+Manx cats are known for not having a tail, which resulted from a rare mutation hundreds of years ago.
 Not all Manx cats are born without a tail.
 However, most of them have a reasonably short tail.
 A Manx litter will have kittens with many different tail lengths.